Stuart Hatton

 Stuart Hatton (born Stuart Alexander McNichol 17 June 1985) is an English pageant winner, model, and dancer.
-He was a former Mr. Gay World and for two consecutive years and Mr. Gay UK in 2013 and 2014.
+He was a former Mr. Gay World and for two consecutive years was Mr. Gay UK in 2013 and 2014.
 He was the first North East man to win the title of Mr. Gay UK.

 Early life

 Stuart Alexander McNichol was born to Peter McNicol and Wendy Hatton on June 17, 1985, in South Shields, United Kingdom.
 His mother has a fraternal twin named Stuart Hatton, so when he started using the last name Hatton, he was referred to as Stuart Hatton Jr. Hatton started dancing at 13 months and attended St Wilfrid's RC College for high school, graduating in 2001, followed by South Tyneside College and Newcastle University.
 Hatton studied Language and Linguistics, originally planning on becoming a speech therapist.

 Career

 Hatton worked as an underwear model and dance teacher before entering the pageant and modelling world.
 Hatton teaches at the Hatton Academy of Dance owned by his mother, where he is also co-principal.
 He specialises in classical, ballroom, and Latin American dance.